Peer Effects in Labor Market Training: Results

 In order to investigate the dynamics behind the effects, I also estimate monthly effects of an increase in the average predicted peer employability on individual employment up to 60 months after program start.
-Figure \ref{fig:effects_emp} shows the results by program type.
+Figure \ref{fig:effects_regemp} shows the effects on taking up a regular job (i.e. a job subject to social security contributions) by program type.
 It depicts the effect estimates (in percentage points) of a one standard deviation increase in the predicted mean peer employability for the months 1-60 after program start.
 Empty circles indicate that the effect is significant at the 5 percent level.
-Peer effects materialise for all program types after the average planned program duration, which could be expected given that the program participants reduce their search efforts during the time of the program and that I find no effect on job search duration.\footnote{Several evaluation studies have found evidence for substantial lock-in effects of training programs in Germany.
-See e.g., \citealp{Lechner2011,Biewen2014}.} At that time, one standard deviation increase in the group's average employability increases the individual employment probability by around 1 percentage point.\footnote{I find slightly higher effects and similar patterns when investigating the effect on regular employment, i.e., excluding individuals in marginal employment that is not subject to social security contributions.
-For participants in short and long training, the effects range from 1.5-2 percentage points.
-See Appendix Figure \ref{fig:effects_regemp}.} The effects are particularly stable for short training, persisting up to 60 months after program start.
-For long training, the effects are slightly higher in the months 10 to 30, ranging between 1 and 2 percentage points.
-They fade out around three years after program start.
-For retraining, I find significant effects only in single months around one, two and four years after program start.
-It should be kept in mind, that the sample of participants in long training and retraining is much smaller compared to the sample of participants in short training which reduces the power to identify any effect there.
+Peer effects materialize directly after program start and increase in the months thereafter.
+This could be expected given that the program participants reduce their search efforts during the time of the program and that I find no effect on job search duration.\footnote{Several evaluation studies have found evidence for substantial lock-in effects of training programs in Germany.
+See e.g., \citealp{Lechner2011,Biewen2014}.} For short vocational training peer effects reach their first peak around six months after program start.
+For long vocational training and retraining they peak about one year after program start.
+At that time, a one standard deviation increase in the group's average employability increases the individual employment probability by around 2 percentage points.
+The effects are particularly stable for short training, persisting up to 60 months after program start.
+For long training, the effects decrease over time and fade out around five years after program start.
+For retraining, I find significant effects up until two years after program start, then 3 years and between four and five years after program start.
+When relating the effect sizes to the average employment rate about two years after program start (See Appendix Figure \ref{fig:avg_emp_alo}), they amount to about 3 percent for participants in vocational training programs and 6 percent for individuals in retraining who have a lower employment rate by that time.\footnote{I find similar patterns when considering a more global definition of employment that takes small jobs that are not subject to social insurance contributions into consideration (See Appendix Figure \ref{fig:effects_emp}).
+The effects are slightly lower amounting to around 1 percentage point per month.
+This raises the possibility that an exposure to high-quality peers does less likely lead to a take-up of employment in such small jobs compared to regular employment.
+However, the differences are small and mostly not statistically significant -- they should be interpreted with caution. }